 Welcome to your own consultant for hazardous material and waste management issues!
 Most hospital hazmat and waste managers wear many hats, but having an intimate knowledge of the regulations for these issues shouldn’t have to be one of them.
 Hospital Waste Management serves hospitals in Washington State.

 Hospital Waste Management is a wholly-owned company of P. W. Grosser Consulting.
 We would like to be your own consultant to help you comply with local, Washington state and federal waste and hazmat regulations.
-We can sort out the answers to your questions about which hazardous materials you have on site and how best to store them, as well as how to most appropriately manage your waste streams.
+We can sort out the answers to your questions about which hazardous materials you have onsite and where they are, how best to store them, and how to most appropriately manage your waste streams.
 Want to know more about P. W. Grosser Consulting?
 Click on the Hospital Waste Management logo above!
 Engineers and specialists at P. W. Grosser Consulting can also assist with facility resiliency planning, permitting, construction management services, air quality and other engineering services.